Rubus allegheniensis

 -

-Rubus alleghaniensis, or common blackberry, blooms in late spring or early summer and produces fruit in the summer.
+Allegheny blackberry blooms in late spring or early summer and produces fruit in the summer.
 It is a woody shrub with canes that are initially erect but often bend downward to re-root in the ground.
 These canes actively grow and form leaves during the first year, and develop fruits in the form of drupes during the second year, after which they die down.
-The canes are about 3 to 6 feet tall and green where there is new growth at the tips.
-Mature canes are brown or reddish brown with stout prickles that are straight or somewhat curved.
 The root system consists of a taproot.
-This plant often forms loose colonies vegetatively.
-It grows easily and quickly from transplants or cuttings of young growth planted in a site with full sun to light shade and rich fertile soil.
-A clay-loam or rocky soil will also work.
-Allegheny Blackberry is common in the mountains of North Carolina.
-It is distinguished from our other blackberries by the gland-tipped hairs covering the branches.

-The plant has no known insect or disease problems, but it can become aggressive and difficult to eliminate.
+Diseases, Insects, and Other Plant Problems: No significant problems, but can become aggressive and difficult to eliminate.
 Because it is so successful and can spread easily, use caution when selecting a planting site.
 Herbicides may be required to completely eliminate the plant.

 - See this plant in the following landscape: